-Conducted by the Scientific Commission named by the Medical Society "Pedro Escobedo."\ stecher declared that in order to have sensations of hearing, vision. smell and taste it is not absolutely necessary to have ears, eyes, nose and tongue, as demonstrated by his experiments in hypnotic trance.
+At the meeting of the Medical Society Pedro Escobedo, Dec 5, 1919, as shown by the minutes of that Society, Dr. Pagenstecher declared that in order to have sensations of hearing, vision, smell and taste it is not absolutely necessary to have ears, eyes, nose and tongue, as demonstrated by his experiments in hypnotic trance.
 He expressed the opinion that, in these circumstances the sensations were initiated with the skin, the original sensitive organ in biological history, the special senses being later differentiations from the same; also, that the impressions are transmitted "by direct conduction from the sensitive nerves of the exterior integument through the posterior cords of the spine."
 In a tone of polite remonstrance the president of the society, Dr. Irueste, inquired if the doctor was unduly joking or speaking in earnest, and was told that not only was the latter in earnest, but that he demanded that his words should be entered in the minutes and also that they should be tested by a representative of the society.
-Accordingly, the president appointed Dr. J. E. Monjarás, the man who had been selected by the government as its representative in nearly every scientific Congress for twenty vears.\
+Accordingly, the president appointed Dr. J. E. Monjarás, the man who had been selected by the government as its representative in nearly every scientific Congress for twenty years.